nahsi-homelab/ansible/roles/gentoo-dns/README.md

 ## Description

-Install and configure dnscrypt and Unbound.
+Install and configure DNSCrypt and Unbound.

 ## Requirements